OFFLINE-GmbH/oc-mall-plugin/docs/digging-deeper/virtual-products.md

 When a customer has paid for a virtual product, a product file grant is created.
-The grant allows the customer to download the purchased file for a specified amount of days, a specified number of times.
+The grant allows the customer to download the purchased file for a specified number of days and a specified number of times.

 It is also possible to require the user to be logged in when the download link is visited.
-If this option is not set, any visitor of the download link can download the file.
+If this option is not set, any visitor that knows the download link can download the file.

 ## Generate user specific product files

-You may want to generate a specific file for a user when a virtual product is bought (for example a personal concert ticket or a gift card).
+You may want to generate a specific file for a customer when a virtual product is bought (for example a personal concert ticket or a gift card).

 To do this, listen for the `mall.product.file_grant.created` event and attach your custom